alorence/django-modern-rpc/docs/quickstart.rst

 Start your project using ``python manage.py runserver`` and call your procedure using JSON-RPC or XML-RPC client, or directly with your favourite HTTP client

-..
-TODO
-   Add more code example, with curl for XML-RPC and with jsonrpcclient for JSON-RPC

 .. code-block:: bash
    :caption: JSON-RPC example